How to Save UnitedHealthcare from Strategic Collapse

 Leverage your positioning to change the entire practice of medicine — including uniting HHS, the FDA and the VHA — around the ‘production of affordable health’ as a concept for economic competition, not between drug manufacturers and the “cost” of their drugs, but between economic systems (“ecosystems”) organized to produce better health, of which drug is a part.

-The broad-framing for UnitedHealthcare leading an end to obesity looks like this:
+The broad-framing for UnitedHealthcare leading an end to obesity is available as an Open Access download on the Blue Spoon website here.

 The more interconnected and interoperable the markets (‘market interoperability’), the more opportunities it spawns and the wider the economic playing field becomes.
 Walgreen’s and Walmart didn’t have to abandon primary care as a business model — they just needed a longer runway enabled by better economics, currently controlled and defined by Optum/UnitedHealthcare, and different market definitions, also currently controlled and defined by Optum/UnitedHealthcare.